AmarisAI/incubator-superset/docs/security.rst

 Provided Roles
 --------------
-Superset ships with a set of roles that are handled by Superset itself.
+Amarisset ships with a set of roles that are handled by Amarisset itself.
-You can assume that these roles will stay up-to-date as Superset evolves.
+You can assume that these roles will stay up-to-date as Amarisset evolves.
 Even though it's possible for ``Admin`` users to do so, it is not recommended that you alter these roles in any way by removing or adding permissions to them as these roles will be re-synchronized to